Commemorative Medal of the Partisans of 1941

+History

 The first set of medals awarded between 1944 and 1946 were produced in the Soviet Union and made of bronze and red enamel.
-After the Partisan Monuments Act of 1941, these were replaced by a new design for the medal designed by Antun Augustinčić and Djordje Andrejevic Kun.
+After the Partisan Monuments Act of 1941, these were replaced by a new design for the medal designed by Antun Augustinčić and Đorđe Andrejević Kun.
 This later model is made out of silver with gold-plated parts, and is worn on the left side of the blouse or coat pocket.

 According to the "Law on Fundamental Rights of holders of the Commemorative Partisan Medal 1941" dated December 21 1972, holders were entitled to health care and other rights to health insurance, pension supplement, fixed monthly allowance, annual allowance recovery, free and privileged access to public transportation means and holidays.
 The medals were presented with a special personalised booklet as a type of passport for these privileges.
 Applications for the medal were possible until 1957.
 After the breakup of Yugoslavia, recipients of the medal were still able to receive some of the benefits of their award in the former Yugoslav countries.

 Although originally ranked alongside the other recorded Yugoslav medals, this was later changed.
 Since then it has historically been considered to be of its own category separate to other traditional Yugoslav decorations.

 Documents were given out by the Ministry of Defence between 1945 and 1950.From 1950 to 1980 the State Secretary, by Army General.
-From 31 December 1980 to 1990,the Presidential Committee (Presidency) gave out the awards.From December 31 1990 the State Secretary of Labour, Healthcare, Military and Socio-Politics gave out until the end of SFRY, the last ever give out during SFRY was on 31st December 1990(Number 24,000-27,000).Later on the last ever give out was in January 1st 2001, with 1,000 last give outs by the State Minister (Prim.
+From 31 December 1980 to 1990,the Presidential Committee (Presidency) gave out the awards.From December 31 1990 the State Secretary of Labour, Healthcare, Military and Socio-Politics gave out until the end of SFRY, the last ever give out during SFRY was on 31 December 1990(Number 24,000-27,000).Later on the last ever give out was in 1 January 2001, with 1,000 last give outs by the State Minister (Prim.
 Dr. Milodrag Kovač), number 27,000-27,629.

-It was last awarded on 1st January 2001,to Mladenovič Krste Aranbel.
+It was last awarded on 1 January 2001,to Mladenovič Krste Aranbel.